 For more than thirty years, Tabletalk has existed as a magazine for laymen.
 Generally speaking, laymen receive either very little instruction in the weightier matters of the faith, or the instruction is too academic, thereby making the material largely inaccessible to average laymen.
 This is the reason Tabletalk exists—to bridge the gap between these two poles, to explain to the people of God important, biblical doctrines and events while admonishing them toward holy living.

 Contributors include R.C.
-Sproul along with Bill Green, Peter Hammond, J. Nelson Jennings, Douglas F. Kelly, Keith A. Mathison, John Piper, R.C.
-Sproul Jr., Joni Eareckson Tada, and Gene Edward Veith.
+Sproul along with Allan Fisher, Keith A. Mathison, Russ Pulliam, David A. Robertson, Rod Rosenbladt, R.C.
+Sproul Jr., and Gene Edward Veith.
 Tabletalk features articles about topics central to the Christian faith and daily, in-depth Bible studies.